 What is King's looking for in a UCAS personal statement?

 We hope that you will use your personal statement to explain your interest in the subject you are applying for, tell us about any particular interests within the field, and say how you have developed your academic interests.
 This is helpful to interviewers but we do not guarantee that you will be asked about things you mentioned in your personal statement.
-For further information, the UCAS website has a page on personal statements.

 Do you interview all applicants?